-Due to our executive compensation programs emphasis on pay for performance and pay at risk, compensation awarded to the NEOs for fiscal 2016 reflected Zumiez' results.
-As shown below, for the named executive officers as a group, excluding the Chairman and the CEO, pay at risk and performancebased pay for fiscal 2016 comprised an average of approximately 53% and 30%, respectively, of the total compensation as shown in the Summary Compensation Table.
-Due to fiscal 2016 results, no short-term cash based incentives were awarded.
-We have excluded our Chairman and CEO due to the difference in the compensation structure for the Chairman and CEO, who beneficially own 11.5% and 14.8% of the Company as of March 23, 2017, respectively, and have not received equity awards since before our initial public offering as discussed further under the section heading, "The Compensation Decision-making Process."
+Due to our executive compensation programs emphasis on pay for performance and pay at risk, compensation awarded to the NEOs for fiscal 2017 reflected Zumiez' results.
+As shown below, for the named executive officers as a group, excluding the Chairman and the CEO, pay at risk and performance-based pay for fiscal 2017 comprised an average of approximately 53.0% and 41.0%, respectively, of the total compensation as shown in the Summary Compensation Table.
+We have excluded our Chairman and CEO due to the difference in the compensation structure for the Chairman and CEO, who beneficially own 11.3% and 14.6% of the Company as of March 28, 2018, respectively, and have not received equity awards since before our initial public offering as discussed further under the section heading, "The Compensation Decision-making Process."

-Fiscal 2017 - A Look at the Upcoming Year
+Fiscal 2018 - A Look at the Upcoming Year